Phil Zuckerman: Published work

 Phil Zuckerman is the author of seven books, including The Nonreligious, co-authored with Luke Galen and Frank Pasquale; Living the Secular Life; Faith No More; Society without God; Invitation to the Sociology of Religion; What it Means to be Moral; and Strife in the Sanctuary.
 His works have been translated into six languages, including Persian, Korean and Turkish.

 Phil Zuckerman's 2008 book Society without God notes that Denmark and Sweden, "probably the least religious countries in the world, and possibly in the history of the world", enjoy "among the lowest violent crime rates in the world [and] the lowest levels of corruption in the world".
 Zuckerman identifies that Scandinavians have "relatively high rates of petty crime and burglary", but "their overall rates of violent crime—such as murder, aggravated assault, and rape—are among the lowest on earth".
 In 2009, New York Times columnist Peter Steinfels commented that Society Without God provides evidence that an irreligious society can flourish.
-Society Without God won a “Book of the Year Silver Award” by Foreword Magazine in 2008 and was featured in The New York Times in an article by Peter Steinfels.
+Society Without God won the silver prize in Foreword magazine's religion book of 2008, and was featured in The New York Times.

 Zuckerman's Living the Secular Life: New Answers to Old Questions was released in 2014 and reviewed in The New York Times by Susan Jacoby.
 Living the Secular Life was designated a "Best Book of 2014" by Publishers Weekly and was featured in a commentary by New York Times columnist David Brooks.

 The American Humanist Association has featured Zuckerman as a speaker on rising irreligion in the United States.

 Public commentary

 Zuckerman has said that 20 percent of the United States are irreligious and 30 percent of citizens under 30 are.
 Zuckerman has commented that religion is often conflated with patriotism in the United States.
 He has stated that while "he applauds the passion and purpose" of American Atheists, they are a minority, as the majority of atheists in America "are not angry, do not hate religion and do not need a forum to vent".

 Zuckerman has found that murder rates in Scandinavian countries lowered after abolishing the death penalty, and has opposed the use in the United States.

 Zuckerman has found that the religiously unaffiliated tend to be more inclined to progressive politics, and the decline in Protestant Christianity in America is a blow to conservative causes.
 Zuckerman has commented on the rise of "Jews of no religion", people who identify as being wholly or partially Jewish while having no religion.
 Zuckerman commented that growing atheist movements in the United States were a response to the impact of the Christian right.

+In 2023 he was invited to participate in an Oxford Union debate.
+He addressed the proposition "This House Believes that God is a Delusion."
+He suggests that there is no satisfactory single definition of God and asks why any God would oversee a world in which more secular countries enjoy a better standard of living than devout countries.